remarkjs/remark/packages/remark/readme.md

 ### Example: passing options to `remark-stringify`

 When you use `remark-stringify` manually you can pass options to `use`.
-Because `remark-stringify` is already used in `remark`, that’s not possible.
+Because `remark-stringify` is already used in `remark` that’s not possible.
 To define options for `remark-stringify`, you can instead pass options to `data`:

 ```js
 import {remark} from 'remark'